sajitsasi/azure-python-scripts/automation-runbooks/README.md

-# azure-python-scripts
+# automation-runbooks
-Repository for scripts that I've created to use across Azure
+Repository for sample automation runbooks in Python

 ## Contributing